 Edit 9-2016. & 6-2017 **Caution** Be very careful with citric acid.
 Make sure you understand the risk with acid based soaks.
 I’ve seen many tools ruined with acid.
 And I will never de-rust a blade(iron) with acid.
 See this article that show what acid can do.

-.
 I use this stuff when I’m in a hurry.
 It removes rust quick.
 In less than an hour most of the time.
-It’s a little harsh, and not nearly as environmentally friendly as citric acid, but if you want quick results give it a try.
+It’s a little harsh, and not nearly as environmentally friendly as citric acid, but if you want quick results it will work.

 outside.
 Just the fumes will rust anything close if you leave it around for a while.
 Make sure you wash the parts off well.